james2hey/james2hey.github.io/src/blogs/git-hooks.md

 ## Conclusion

-Keeping a centralised record of your commits is invaluable.
-This self-documenting method provides a tool for you to reflect on your work with contextual references on your thoughts at the time of writing.
+Keeping a centralised document of all your commits can be a powerful asset to have.

-And finally, this seamlessly tracks and logs the dev side of customer work!
-(If you're commits are meaningful of course 😄).
+This self-documenting method provides the opportunity to track your hours of customer work, see what features you work on, and see a timeline of your work across any number of git repos.